Beautiful concept cars

 1970 BMW 2200 ti Garmisch (Bertone)

 In 1970 Bertone Design Centre produced this elegant yet sober mid-range 4 seater realisation for BMW.
 Visually, this design is quite clearly the forerunner of BMW’s E12 mid-size 5-series saloon (1972-1981) – the original backbone model of the BMW range.
-It’s styling cues and also be read in the evolution of the next in the series – BMW’s E21 compact 3-series saloon, (1975–1983).
+It’s styling cues can also be read in the evolution of the next in the series – BMW’s E21 compact 3-series saloon, (1975–1983).

 BMW 3.0 Si Coupé by Frua (1975)